When choosing between the many types of accounting or business degrees available, you will also have to opt for one of the many delivery formats.

 2. Online programs

 An alternative that often comes up in search results is earning a degree via distance learning.
-While accredited online programs from top universities are a viable choice, be wary of private for-profit universities offering online degrees.
+While accredited online programs from top universities are a viable choice, be wary of private for-profit universities offering online accounting programs.

 Employers can sometimes consider online degrees to be a weakness on a resume.
 Another problem with online learning is that in most cases you won’t have the same opportunities to network and meet potential recruiters.

-Many big firms only recruit graduates from their target universities, so it can be difficult to land a job without the connections forged on-campus.
+Many big firms only recruit business administration and cost accounting graduates from their target universities.
+Consequently, it can be difficult to land a job without the connections forged on-campus.

-However, if you are a working professional unable to reconcile a part-time or full-time academic program with other commitments, a quality online degree may be a good option – if you already have some experience or contacts to help your career.
+However, there’s a potential solution if you’re a working professional unable to reconcile your studies with other commitments.
+A quality online degree is a good alternative if you already have some experience or contacts to help your career.
+Additionally, online certification programs designed to prepare you for the CPA exam and other advanced accounting certifications are an excellent resource.

 3. Full-time programs